tolicodes/index/howto/setup-computer.md.md

 		  codefresh auth create-context --api-key KEY_GOES_HERE
    - Go to "CodeFresh Registry Section" click generate and copy Docker login command and paste it in terminal
+   - RescueTime
+	   - Login as adz@nycitt.com
+   - Tower
+		- License in 1Password
+		- Choose Default to clone to: `~/Sites`
 ### App Store

 #### Installed By MacApps